warioishere/satskleinanzeigen-escrow/docs/woo-user-guide.md

 3. Copy the key and paste it into the plugin’s xpub field.
 The plugin normalizes Slip132 prefixes automatically.

+## Funding the escrow

+When the payment panel appears, it shows the product price **plus** an estimated payout fee.
+Send this total amount so the seller receives the full price.
+The fee is estimated using Bitcoin Core's `estimatesmartfee` and a typical payout transaction size, so the actual fee paid at broadcast time may differ slightly.

 ## Signing a PSBT

 1. Download the partially signed transaction (PSBT) from the order page after clicking